 A walk outdoors on a sunny day isn’t just a good way to lift your spirits, it also increases your body’s stores of vitamin D, the vitamin your body produces from exposure to the sun.
 However, for a variety of reasons, many people are deficient in this crucial vitamin, which plays an important role in the strength and health of your bones and teeth, among other benefits.

 If you think you might not be getting enough vitamin D – or blood tests have revealed a deficiency – you’ve probably perused the many brands and formulas of vitamin D supplements on the market.
-With so many options to choose from, it can be a bit overwhelming separating the marketing hype from reality.
+With so many options to choose from, separating market hype from reality can be a bit overwhelming.

-Vitamin D is one of the four fat-soluble vitamins, along with vitamins A, E, and K. These vitamins are absorbed better when consumed with high-fat foods, and they are stored in the liver and fatty tissue throughout the body.
+Along with vitamins A, E, and K, vitamin D is one of the four fat-soluble vitamins.
+These vitamins are absorbed better when consumed with high-fat foods, and they are stored in the liver and fatty tissue throughout the body.

 While it has several functions, the most important role of vitamin D is to help your body absorb calcium from food passing through your small intestine and then regulate the amount of calcium and phosphorus in your bloodstream.
 The mineral calcium is crucial for strong, healthy bones, so without sufficient vitamin D, your bones will grow soft and weak.
 Vitamin D also helps your body maintain a strong immune system, and it plays a part in regulating cell growth and communication between cells.